LunaticHacker/lemmy-terminal-viewer/README.md

 ```
 You will be prompted to provide login details, if you successfully authenticate you will be redirected to your Feed;

-To log in to an already added accouunt run
+To log in to an already added account, run
 ```
 cargo run instance.url username_or_email
 ```